-It’s often as simple as combining essential oils (let me know if you would like to order some!) with just a few common household ingredients.
+It’s often as simple as combining essential oils with just a few common household ingredients.
 Instead of going full speed ahead then losing interest, only spend energy making items you use often.
 I adore Body Unburdened for her passion for this topic and recipes.
 Skin Cleanse is also a fantastic resource for learning more about the beauty industry and the importance of non-toxic products and healthy foods for clear skin (she graduated from the same nutrition school as me!).
 There are tons of DIY recipes in there too.
 When I switched to non-toxic products years ago, I actually noticed my skin was MUCH clearer when using fewer but cleaner products.

 4) Spread the word.